 In other words, it’s only natural to have a difficult time adjusting to the big change.
 Healing from a bad breakup could be a principal reason why you’re craving affection so much.

-Here’s a closer look at the normal, but sometimes ugly, stages of a breakup.
+If you want to dive deeper into the dynamics of a breakup, here’s a closer look at the normal, but sometimes ugly, stages of a breakup.

 If you are experiencing a big change, it’s normal to crave attention.